 The Twilight that covers Hyrule in The Legend of Zelda: Twilight Princess functions similarly (creating a slightly different and more evil version of the Light World) but rather than reflecting their personalities, it causes the people of Hyrule to become spirits that are unable to interact with Link.
 Link, however, turns into a wolf, because he is the hero foretold by prophecy to save Hyrule and become a "blue-eyed beast," rather than a spirit, when exposed to the Twilight.

-In Mass Effect, the Reapers are a Type 1 that will gradually Mind Rape anyone who spends too long inside of one into a loyal worshipper.
+In Mass Effect, the Reapers will gradually Mind Rape anyone who spends too long inside of one into a loyal worshipper.
 The second game reveals that a Reaper corpse that has been dead for over 37 million years is still capable of indoctrinating people!

 In the Kingdom Hearts series, Sora, Donald, and Goofy (and, later on, Riku) may magically transform into bodies more "appropriate" to the world they are visiting.
 This is relative, however, because apparently it is more "weird" for an upright-walking talking duck to exist in the Pride Lands than it is in Port Royal.
 It seems to be dictated by the Rule of Funny and Rule of Cute than anything else.
 Justified in Space Paranoids and The Grid, however, because it's well known from the films that digitizing people makes them neat and glowy.

 Technically averted in most cases, as the characters are transforming themselves to blend in.
 First through Donald's magic, and later with Sora's new clothes.
 Timeless River seems to play it straight for the heroes, though for some reason modern-day Pete is unaffected.